gSchool/DNA-release-3/01-welcome/01-intro.md

 <!-- !explanation - !end-explanation (markdown, students can see after answering correctly) -->

 ### !end-challenge

+## Reminders
+* The Pre-Assessment:
+    * Must be completed *prior* to starting Phase A **and**
+    * Must be completed prior to COB Monday, July 19th. _If you do not complete before you will be deferred to the next offering of 103 From User Need to Contract Award._
+* Phasing Content: We will send reminders throughout the course to complete content and to ensure you are progressing.
+This _recommended_ phasing is beneficial because it:
+    * Allows for you to get maximum interaction with learning guides and feedback on your answers, and
+    * Prevents you from having to cram all the content in last minute.
+* Course Completion:
+    * **All content** must be completed prior to COB Thursday, July 29th.
+    * To continue on to Module 104, you must receive an 80% or greater on the post assessment.
+    * Don’t forget about the survey this is how we continue to improve the course!
+* Office Hours: We will continue to host office hours where you can drop in and speak with the learning guides about the material or ask program specific questions.
+    * You will be receiving calendar invites for Office Hours throughout the two-week period when Module 103 is offered. _These are optional._

  <!-- >>>>>>>>>>>>>>>>>>>>>> BEGIN CHALLENGE >>>>>>>>>>>>>>>>>>>>>> -->